Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: and analogs of semi-densities for

-The ``right" question therefore is not ``which elements of $\fm_0$ preserve $\omega$?" but rather Precisely these elements are derivations of the Lie superalgebra $\fm_-$, and since $\fm$ is the maximal algebra that ``remembers" the multiplication, it follows that the whole $\fder(\fm_-)$ lies inside $\fm_0$.
+It is precisely these elements which are derivations of the Lie superalgebra $\fm_-$, and since $\fm$ is the maximal algebra that ``remembers'' the multiplication, it follows that the whole of $\fder(\fm_-)$ lies inside~$\fm_0$.

-Let us give an interpretation of the analog of the space of semidensities for $p=2$.
+Let us give an interpretation of the analog of the space of semi-densities for $p=2$.

-\underline{For $p\ne 2$}, we know the answer to the question \eqref{Q}: these are elements of the form
+\underline{For $p\ne 2$}, we know the answer to the question \eqref{Q}: these are elements of the two types: \begin{enumerate}\itemsep=0pt \item[(a)] the elements of $(\fb_{1/2}(3))_0$, the space of linear vector fields preserving the form $\omega$, i.e., elements of the form